Published in: 2012

 This document’s target audience includes practitioners, policy-makers, researchers and the general public who would like to learn more about sustainable sanitation in schools.

 Abraham, B. et al. (2012).
 Sustainable sanitation for schools - Factsheet of Working Group 7a (old version, new version was published in 2018).
 Sustainable Sanitation Alliance (SuSanA)

-Community, rural and schools (with gender aspects) (WG7) English Factsheets and policy briefs Journalists Publications by SuSanA Publications by SuSanA Schools Sustainable WASH in institutions and gender equality (WG7)
+English Factsheets and policy briefs Journalists Publications by SuSanA Publications by SuSanA Schools Sustainable WASH in institutions and gender equality (WG7)

 Share this page on